-Eric Baker, a 28-year music industry veteran, began his career at MCA/UNI Distribution in Boston.
+Eric Baker, a 32-year music industry veteran, began his career at MCA/UNI Distribution in Boston.
 He then moved to New York to work in sales and radio promotion for A&M Records, subsequently relocating to Seattle to take over radio promotion in that region.
 During his time with A&M, Eric worked closely with many artists including Sheryl Crow, Blues Traveler, and Soundgarden.
-He then spent 4 years in San Francisco doing radio promotion for RCA, and then moved to Los Angeles as RCA Director of Promotion – West Coast.
+He then spent 4 years in San Francisco As Regional Promotion Manager for RCA, and eventually moved to Los Angeles as RCA’s Director of Promotion – West Coast.
 After a successful run at RCA working with superstars like Dave Matthews and Christina Aguilera, Eric accepted a position at Roadrunner Records as Director of National Promotion of Alternative, where he spearheaded the radio success of Slipknot and Nickelback.
 His last record label position during that time was as VP of Promotion at Extasy Records.
-In 2003 Eric founded NewBreed LLC, a boutique marketing and management company.
-He subsequently created the M3 Rock Festival , the premiere 80”s metal festival in US.
+In 2003 Eric founded New Breed LLC, a boutique marketing and management company.
+He created the M3 Rock Festival , the premiere 80”s metal festival in US.
 Attended by over 15,000 people each year, and has become the benchmark for 80’s and 90’s metal festivals etc).
 Past and present New Breed clients include Oakley, AT&T, Starbucks, and Castle Light beer.
 Eric joined Primary Wave in 2015 and has an incredible roster of iconic artists.
 His music management clients include; Jefferson Starship, Bell Biv DeVoe, Skid Row, and managed Toots and the Maytals and will continue to work with his family to manage the estate and his legacy

 Sr. Director, Creative